epsilon537/boxlambda/docs/sw_comp_picolibc.md

 *The Software Boot-from-Flash Sequence.*

 Note that, technically, BoxLambda doesn't boot from Flash Memory.
 It boots from CMEM at address offset 0x80.
 There, it executes the early startup code defined in *vectors.S* before jumping to the CRT0 code located in Flash Memory.
-I could have just pointed the Ibex Boot Vector to Flash Memory, but because I already have so many test programs that execute directly from CMEM, I decided to keep the Boot-from-CMEM feature, and from there branch to Flash Memory if so desired.
-The CMEM software program that just branches to the flash boot code (i.e. containing just *vectors.S*) is located here:
+I could have just pointed the Ibex Boot Vector to Flash Memory.
+However, I already have so many test programs that execute directly from CMEM, I decided to keep the Boot-from-CMEM feature, and from there branch to Flash Memory if so desired.
+The CMEM software program that branches to the flash boot code (i.e. containing just *vectors.S*) is located here:

 [https://github.com/epsilon537/boxlambda/tree/master/sw/projects/cmem_to_flash_vector](https://github.com/epsilon537/boxlambda/tree/master/sw/projects/cmem_to_flash_vector)